Did you know that you might qualify for a credit from your Arizona property taxes that are already paid and included in your rent?

 Think of this tax credit as an opportunity to claim a government refund for the Arizona taxes added to your rental payment each month.
 By filing two simple forms with the state at tax time, you take back that small piece of your income and have the freedom to use it on something more to your advantage.

-You may qualify for this tax refund credit on Arizona taxes if you’re at least 65 years old and rent an apartment unit that adds the property tax charge to your monthly rental payments.
+You may qualify for this tax refund credit of Arizona taxes if you’re at least 65 years old and rent an apartment unit, a private home, or mobile home lot in which the state allows your landlord or property manager to add the property tax burden charge to your monthly rental payments.
 There are some additional qualifications that you must meet, and we’ll discuss that in depth within this website.

 I want to stress upfront that you will not qualify for the Arizona Property Tax Refund Credit if you receive any of the following: